 Rudy Roman PhD, LMFT (he, him, his)

 I am a first-generation college graduate and first in my family with a doctorate degree.
 I completed my Bachelor of Arts in Psychology at California State University, Long Beach, and my Ph.D. in Clinical Psychology at Pacifica Graduate Institute.
+I am currently a professor at the Rossier School of Education.
 I am a product of immigrant parents and the youngest of 3 children.
 I am also a father of one and consider my son to be my daily motivation.

 My interest in working with the Latino/Latina/Latinx population is closely connected to my upbringing and experience as a first-generation college student.
 As a young child, my father encouraged the unity of communities, in particular communities sharing the common bond of culture.
 To help lift someone towards success symbolized and encouraged the success of Latinos as a whole.
 In addition, as a first-generation college student, I found my experience to be one that was confusing and overwhelming.
 Since my parents did not attend college, figuring out college life was stressful to say the least.
 Talking to someone about your struggles was also frowned upon as “you are not supposed to air out your dirty laundry.”
 By being the embedded counselor at La CASA, my hope is that I can provide the Latinx student population with the supports necessary to become not only successful students, but also successful individuals.